Moray Coast Trail

 The Scotland's Great Trails website recommends that the trail be walked west to east (from Forres to Cullen), due to the direction of the prevailing winds.
-In this direction the following settlements are passed: Forres, Kinloss, Findhorn, Burghead, Hopeman, Lossiemouth, Spey Bay, Portgordon, Buckie, Findochty, Portknockie, Cullen.
+In this direction, the following settlements are passed: Forres, Kinloss, Findhorn, Burghead, Hopeman, Lossiemouth, Spey Bay, Portgordon, Buckie, Findochty, Portknockie, Cullen.
 Places of note along the route are the Covesea Skerries Lighthouse and Bow Fiddle Rock.

+This also abuts to the Moray Firth Trail which goes north to Duncansby Head and was part of the Nortrail project.